commons-app/apps-android-commons/README.md

 Initially started by the Wikimedia Foundation, this app is now maintained by volunteers.
 Anyone is welcome to improve it, just choose among the [open issues][3] and send us a pull request :-)

-We are currently applying for an [IEG renewal][10] to work on the app for the next 6 months.
-Feedback is very much welcomed.

 <a href="https://f-droid.org/repository/browse/?fdid=fr.free.nrw.commons" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="90"/></a>
 <a href="https://play.google.com/store/apps/details?id=fr.free.nrw.commons" target="_blank">